tldr-pages/tldr/pages/common/patch.md

 #patch

-> Patch a file or files with a diff file.
+> Patch a file (or files) with a diff file.
+> Note that diff files contain both the target filenames and list of changes.

 - apply a patch